Midterm coverage a roller-coaster, maybe to expected result

-It was shortly before 10 p.m.
-ET on Tuesday.
-Fox News Channel had already declared the House of Representatives would switch to Democratic control.
-Results in the Senate showed it was likely the Republicans would maintain and likely expand their majority.
-It is what polls had generally predicted for months.
+The House of Representatives appeared on the brink of switching from Republican to Democratic control.
+Republicans looked like they would expand their advantage in the Senate.
+Some close races broke blue, others broke red.

+Polls had suggested those results for months.
+Networks quoted exit polls that showed two-thirds of voters had made up their minds more than a month ago.

-Still, for news organizations covering the election, the journey to that point had been a roller-coaster, with more dips and curves to come.
+Still, for news organizations covering the election Tuesday night, getting to that point was a roller-coaster journey of dips and dives.

 Sensing extraordinary interest in the midterms, ABC, CBS and NBC devoted their entire prime-time schedules to monitoring the vote count across the country; most recent midterms had them covering the results for only one hour.
 Cable news networks gave it wall-to-wall coverage.

 As the evening began, there were similarities to the 2016 election and President Donald Trump's surprise win.
-The cable networks gave attention to late-afternoon exit poll results that seemed to indicate this year's vote would be a repudiation of Trump.
+The cable networks gave attention to late-afternoon exit polls that seemed to indicate this year's vote would be a repudiation of Trump.

 But by around 7 p.m., MSNBC's Rachel Maddow confided that she was feeling a post-traumatic stress disorder reaction to what happened two years ago.